-The 'Rhotoric' of Tisias.
-The topic of eixos further developed. cxxii mate of the real services afterwards rendered both to language and to thought by the conception of expression as an art.
+This topic of εἰκός-the great weapon of the early Rhetoric-stands ninth among those topics of the fallacious enthymeme which Aristotle enumerates in Rhet.
+II.
+24-a chapter which, for his Rhetoric, is what the περὶ σοφιστικῶν ἐλέγχων is for the Topica.
+The fallacy arises from the onission to distinguish between mate of the real services afterwards rendered both to language and to thought by the conception of expression as an art.
 Popular sentiment is universally against new subtleties.
 To gauge the morality of the early Rhetoric by the feeling of the people would be as unreasonable as to judge Sokrates on the testimony of the Clouds.
-The real meaning of Heat meaning of the clouds. the story about the lawsuit between Korax and down Tisias lies in its illustration of the people's feeling.
-Korax, suing Tisias for a fee, argued that it must be paid whether he gained or lost his cause; if he gained, under the verdict; if he lost, because the success of his pupil proved the fee to have been earned; Tisias inverted the dilemma; and the judges dismissed them both with the comment, 'bad crow. bad eggs.'
+The real meaning of Real mean-the story about the lawsuit between Korax and lawsuit story.
+Tisias lies in its illustration of the people's feeling.
+Korax, suing Tisias for a fee, argued that it must be paid whether he gained or lost his cause; if he gained, under the verdict; if he lost, because the success of his pupil proved the fee to have been earned; Tisias inverted the dilemma; and the judges dismissed them both with the comment, 'bad crow, bad eggs.'
 What this really expresses is not the character of the earliest Rhetoric, but its grotesque unpopularity.